 Treatment and Recovery

 As with people, the initial few hours and days after a stroke has occurred are critical to determining recovery.
-The swifter the improvement the more chance of a full recovery, but this is very dependent on how much damage was done, what was affected in the brain and whether there is an underlying condition (such as a brain tumour, which triggered the stroke).
+The swifter the improvement the more chance of a full recovery, but this is very dependent on how much damage was done, what was affected in the brain, and whether there is an underlying condition (such as a brain tumor, which triggered the stroke).